Frisco High School: Athletics

-Prior to 2002 the athletic team was known as the "Coons", but the name was changed to "Raccoons" that year.
+Before 2002, the athletic team was known as the "Coons", but the name was changed to "Raccoons" that year.
 Superintendent Rick Reedy and board member Jimmy Gaffney supported the change, while some area residents opposed the change.
-The change meant the sole water tower at the time was to be repainted.
-Prior to the vote the sole FISD athletic stadium at the time was changed from "Coons Stadium" to "FISD Memorial Stadium".
-In 2019 Coach Jeff Harbert Lead the Raccoons to Football District Champions.
+The change meant the sole water tower was to be repainted at the time.
+Before the vote, the sole FISD athletic stadium at the time was changed from "Coons Stadium" to "FISD Memorial Stadium".
+In 2019 Coach Jeff Harbert led the Raccoons to Football District Champions.